Welcome to St Mary the Protectress Ukrainian

 На цім сайті Ви знайдете інформацію про нашу Церкву, Православну віру і про всі події, які відбуваються в нашій парафії. Ми завжди раді новим парафіянам і раді познайомитися з Вами персонально. Ми щиро надіємось, що цей сайт допоможе вам. Якщо Ви маєте якісь питання про нашу Церкву, Ви можете звернутися до отця Ігора Креховецького, або до голови парафіальної управи Микола Штанько.

-FOOD SALE REMINDER - Next Sale: February 22, 2020.
+The next Sisterhood Food Sale is scheduled for September 26, 2020.
 Save time, place an advance order, which also guarantees that you'll get everything you want before it sells out.
 Advance orders can be placed from our Food Sale Page.
 (Click here to connect to Food Sale Page)

 As always, frozen varenyky can be purchased every Sunday in the church hall from 11:30 am - 12:30 pm.

 (Click on Directory to gain access )

 - Search by Name of Church or Clergy or City or State

 - Filter by Radius of Mileage or Address or Zip Code

 - Filter by Jurisdiction / Diocese

 CAN YOU PLEASE HELP?

 Many churches today face decreasing membership numbers - St Mary's is no different.
 Our parents, grandparents and great-grandparents built one of the most beautiful Ukrainian Orthodox churches in the United States!!
 They did it by working hard and by making contributions... in many ways.
 Why?
 To give their children and future generations a special place to worship.